 Relevance Vector Machines Explained

-A Step-by-Step Introduction to RVMs
+A Step-by-Step Introduction to Relevance Vector Machines

 Relevance Vector Machine regression: left panel shows a clean sinc function fit with relevance vectors marked as circles; right panel shows robust RVM prediction despite noisy and outlier-contaminated data